 20 Ultimate Things to do in Rome

 Planning on exploring Rome soon?
-Feel free to check out these incredible suggestions!
+Wondering what to do in Rome?
+Feel free to check out our top picks for things to do in Rome!

 Want to avoid the tourist crowd and make the most of your visit?
 Try visiting either very early in the morning or late in the afternoon/early evening; the lighting will be more magical anyway, and you’re much less likely to have hoards of people vying for selfies on either side of you.

 Ok, technically the Vatican isn’t part of Rome, or even Italy.
 But that doesn’t mean that you should miss out on visiting the world’s smallest country and seat of an entire religion.
-Home to the Pope, the Vatican is the center of the entire Catholic church; even if you aren’t religious, you can’t help but be impressed by the power and role the tiny city has played and continues to play throughout the world.
+Home to the Pope, the Vatican is, after all, the center of the entire Catholic church.
+Even if you aren’t religious, you can’t help but be impressed by the power and role the tiny city has played and continues to play throughout the world.
 Papal Audiences are held on Wednesdays, if the Pope is in the Vatican, and you can catch a glimpse of him through the crowds as he comes out to walk among them.

 Located between the Piazza di Spagna and the Piazza Trinita dei Monti, the Spanish Steps are a cultural hub of Italy, and a perfect place to people watch and explore Rome’s multi-faceted options, from designer brand shopping to church wandering or museum hopping.
 The 138 steps lead from one plaza to the other, and are surrounded by designer shops on either side, as well as other places of importance.
 There’s John Keat’s former home turned museum, as well as the Trinita dei Monti Church.
 It’s the center of Rome’s fashion, history, and cultural being, and a fantastic place to wander around and waste away an afternoon.

+Are you a history who's looking for memorable things to do in Rome?
 Visit the center of modern politics and the place where it all started at the Roman Forum.
-The ruins are remnants of ancient important buildings of political offices and centers, and is easily one of the most important archeological sites in the entire world.
+The ruins are remnants of ancient important buildings of political offices and centers, and is easily one of the most important archaeological sites in the entire world.
 It’s rather confusing to wander around by yourself, but there are plenty of tours offered that can help you understand exactly what you are looking at and the history of the site.

-In the mood to visit Rome’s bohemian hipster side?
+In the mood for a visit to Rome’s bohemian hipster side?
 Cross the river to Rome’s Trastevere neighborhood, a colorful home to tiny, winding cobblestone streets filled with some of the most interesting shops, galleries, and pubs simply waiting to be explored.
 The streets are home to some of Rome’s best bars, and it’s a great place to linger with the locals and explore your Roman side.

-So, there are obviously plenty of carbohydrates and other delicious dishes that are absolutely mandatory to eat while in Rome.
-It’s Italy; everywhere you look there are pizza margaritas, pasta fresca, and huge glasses of red wine.
-But the one thing you need to try above all else is fresh gelato; the best to be found is made in small batches, so wander the streets in search of the little ma and pop places, and stay clear of the large mass produced gelato restaurants.
+So, there are obviously tons of carbohydrates and other delicious dishes that are absolutely mandatory to eat while in Rome.
+It’s Italy, and everywhere you look there are pizza margaritas, pasta fresca, and huge glasses of red wine.
+But the one thing you need to try above all else is fresh gelato.
+For me, the best to be found is made in small batches, so wander the streets in search of the little ma and pop places, and stay clear of the large mass produced gelato restaurants.

-Look for muted colors; too much color means they’ve added artificial colors and flavors that interfere with a true gelatos flavor and texture.
-Feel free to ask Romans for their favorite gelato places; you’ll be sure to get plenty of answers, and plenty of excuses to try out them all in search for your own favorite.
+Look for muted colors, when selecting a gelato in Rome.
+Too much color means they’ve added artificial colors and flavors that interfere with a true gelato's flavor and texture.
+Feel free to ask Romans for their favorite gelato places or ever suggestions for things to do in Rome.
+You’ll be sure to get a lot of answers, and plenty of excuses to try out them all in search for your own favorite.

 While there are many restaurants in Rome that most definitely should be explored, take a break one night in Rome and cook your own food from the bountiful fresh produce and breads available at one of Rome’s many street markets.
 Nearly every day of the week, markets across the city offer up some of the freshest and highest quality vegetables, fruits, meats and baked goods all made or grown locally.
 Buy your next meals supplies and create a picnic lunch to enjoy on the go as you explore the city.
 You won’t regret it.

 Arguably Rome’s most famous landmark, the Colosseum is usually the first architectural landmark that comes to mind when you think of the Eternal City.
-Visiting the Colosseum is a must on your next trip to Rome; the largest amphitheater in the Roman Empire has played a huge role in much of Rome’s history since its beginnings in the first century.
+Visiting the Colosseum is a must on your next trip, and is one of the most sought-after things to do in Rome.
+Remember, the largest amphitheater in the Roman Empire has played a huge role in much of Rome’s history since its beginnings in the first century.

-Waiting in line is the last thing you’ll want to do while in Rome, and definitely not recommended on this list.
+Waiting in line is the last thing you’ll want to do here, and definitely not recommended on this list of things to do in Rome.
 If you want to skip past the long lines of the 4 million people that visit the Colosseum annually, you can buy multi-passes to the city’s best landmarks of historic importance, including the Colosseum and the Roman Forum, and bypass the lines altogether.

 Rome may be the city of seven hills, but the best place to climb is Janiculum Hill, also known as Gianicolo.
 The hill offers the highest vantage point in the city, and the best panoramic views of Rome’s beautiful city landscape.
-All of Rome’s most beautiful architectural landmarks will be on display, and the hill becomes a gather spot around sunset.
-If you visit during the middle of the day, you can hear the cannons that fire blanks at noon every day.
+All of most beautiful architectural landmarks and attractions in Rome will be on display, and the hill becomes a gathering spot around sunset.
+If you visit it during the middle of the day, you can hear the cannons that fire blanks at noon every day.

 Piazza Navona is a cultural hub and mecca in Rome, with gorgeous fountains, bountiful restaurants, beautiful historical monuments and ancient statues; in short, everything you could wish for in Rome all in one perfect piazza.
 At nearly every hour of the day, the Piazza is bursting with different crowds, street performers, and vendors.
 It’s the perfect place to people watch and soak up Roman culture while relaxing and wandering around.

-Few people know that there is an island right in the middle of Rome.
-In fact, Tiber Island is the smallest inhabited island, and has plenty to offer by way of entertainment and adventure.
+Few people know that there is an island right in the heart of Rome.
+As a matter of fact, Tiber Island is by far the smallest inhabited island, and has plenty to offer by way of entertainment and adventure.
 You can reach the island by crossing over one of Rome’s oldest bridges, and once there you can enjoy walking around, touring the basilica, or enjoying the many events that are hosted on the island.
 The island hosts a film festival every year into it’s outdoor amphitheater, and is well worth visiting if you’re in town.

 Yes, you can see an ancient pyramid miles away from Egypt.
 The Pyramid of Cestius is located in Rome, and is one of the best preserved ancient architectural feats.
 Similar to the pyramids in Egypt, The Pyramid of Cestius is a tomb for one of Rome’s officials, and is open to the public twice a month.
 The Pyramid is smaller than you’d expect, and much like the rest of Rome, sandwiched in between modern roads and buildings from every period of construction.
 It’s still worth a visit to see one of Rome’s best preserved and most unusual landmarks.
 And how often do you get to see a real ancient pyramid?